vdeminstitute/vdemdata/README.md

 # an updated version of rlang, xcode (Mac), rtools (Windows), r-base-dev (Linux)
 # installed.
 If you have troubles with the installation
 # write to contact@v-dem.net at the V-Dem Institute.

+# NOTE: a tar.gz is also provide if you encounter any
+# issues in the installation processes.
 ```

 ## Suggested Citations ##